Opla/joinUs/README.md

 # About us
-CWB SAS (formely know as Opla) was founded in 2015 by Marie Dorange & Mik BRY.
-Since we focused on working fully on Opla.
-We bootstrapped and got some money fron french BPI and other agencies.
+CWB SAS (known as Opla) was founded in 2015 by Marie Dorange & Mik BRY.
+Opla is not a side project.
+Actually we are a team of six working on it, and we are growing fast.

 Opla.ai is a software platform to build unique and open Chatbots and conversational agents !